dev-shah-kodefyi/terraform-deploy/README.md

 # UserProject
 =======
 # user-project-application
-This repositary contains the source code.
+This repositary contains the terraform and ansible code.
-It's a normal SPRING MVC project with 2 entity one being user and other being project.

 =======